ronste/xmlworkflow/Readme.md

 ## Known issues

-- As of Pandoc version 3.1.12.2 the Pandoc HTML reader complains about unclosed HTML tags (used to work wit Pandoc 3.1.11).
+- As of Pandoc version 3.1.12.2 the Pandoc HTML reader complains about unclosed HTML tags (used to work with Pandoc 3.1.11).
 Therefore the HTML -> PDF conversion with Pandoc is currently broken.

+## Version history

+1.1 New recipes added
+1.2 Added feature to define theme-specific custom conversion steps

 ## Disclaimer